dchester/epilogue/README.md

 # Epilogue

-Create flexible REST endpoints and controllers from Sequelize models in your Express app
+Create flexible REST endpoints and controllers from Sequelize models in your Express app.

-## Getting Started

-Create a Sequelize model:
+### Start with a model

+Define your models with Sequelize.
+Describe columns, their attributes, and entity relationships, etc.

 ```javascript
 var User = sequelize.define(...);
 ```

-Create a resource with endpoints:
+#### Create a resource

+Load up `epilogue` and provide a reference to your Express app.
+Then create resources by specifying a model and endpoints.

 ```javascript
 var rest = require('epilogue');